-- Common risk factors explain observable valuations of unlisted infrastructure companies. - The risk premia of these factors can be measured on an ongoing basis, as new transactions table place.
+- 1. Common risk factors explain observable valuations of unlisted infrastructure companies. - 2.
+The risk premia of these factors can be measured on an ongoing basis, as new transactions table place.
 Thanks to these risk premia, individual assets that do not trade but are exposed to the same factors can also be priced. - 3.
 This approach predicts transactions prices accurately within 5% of observed transaction prices and produces robust series of returns with no smoothing.

-This technology allows measuring the true yield of infrastructure investments, their optimal contribution to multi-asset portfolios, duration and much more.
+This technology allows measuring the true vield of infrastructure investments, their duration and much more.